top of page

 At a snail’s crawl, we rolled toward the singular filling station.
 The poles were dirtier than a hiker’s shoe soles, smudged with maroon stains that I quickly glanced away from.
 The convenience store looked like an abandoned park pit stop with broken blinds and grimy windows.
 Above us, the light was weak and quivering, its plastic panels showcasing a museum of stiff bug corpses, but it felt like a spotlight.
 A target.

 I parked the car but didn’t move.
-I didn’t have enough gas to find my way back out.
+I didn’t have enough gas to find my way back out and was in this deep already.
 I needed to stay on schedule and do whatever girls did at clubs for a memorable, wild night out.

 “It’s just a gas station.”
 My voice was loud in the stillness.
 Morrigan wasn’t convinced, gaze flitting across the station.